batorlancs/formtask/README.md

 ```

 ## Employee Form Implementation
-The employee forms are dynamically changable in number, however, they will always keep their values no matter how much you this number is changed.
+The employee forms are dynamically changable in number, however, they will always keep their values no matter how much you this number has changed.
 When inputting the number, the array is always populated never depopulated.

+This allows users not to lose any employee data due to a misstype or something of that sort.

 ```
 const populateEmployees = (length) => {